thirdtank/brut/brutrb.com/forms.md

 end
 ```

-When `LoginPage` generates HTML, different HTML is generated, since the form being passed to
-`for_form_input` contains constraint violations.
+When `LoginPage` generates HTML, different HTML is generated, since the form being passed to the components contains constraint violations.

 #### Showing Constraint Violations in HTML

-When `Inputs::TextField.for_form_input` is called with an existing form that has constraint violations, different HTML is generated.
+When `Brut::FrontEnd::Components::Inputs::TextField` is created with an existing form that has constraint violations, different HTML is generated.
 This is what would be produced by our existing `LoginPage` (again, formatted her for clarity):

 ```html {3}
 <form method="post" action="/login">